 "The most precious gift we can offer others is our presence.
 When mindfulness embraces those we love, they will bloom like flowers." -Thich Nhat Hanh

-Alma has been teaching yoga since 2012 and has been a practitioner since 2006.
-She became certified to teach the practice of Yoga through Asheville Yoga Center and has completed her 500 Hour certification and is registered through Yoga Alliance.
-Alma continues to further her love and education of yoga by staying a student of this sacred practice.
-Her aim is to create a safe and fun space where students can come and practice self-care, to move mindfully, to listen to their bodies, to let go, to breath, to feel, to have a good time and to smile often.
-She instructs with a style which blends a combination informed by her background trainings in Alignment, Vinyasa Flow, Power Yoga, Ashtanga, Yin Yoga, Bhakti Yoga, Meditation and Mindfulness.
-She incorporates mantra in her classes as she plays the harmonium or Ukelele.
+I have been practicing yoga since 2006 and began sharing the teachings of yoga since 2012.
+I became a 500 hour certified teacher of this practice from Asheville Yoga Center.
+I am registered through Yoga Alliance.
+I continue to further my love and education of yoga by remaining a devout student of this sacred practice.
+My aim is to create a safe and fun space where you can come and practice self-care, to move mindfully, to listen to your body, to let go, to breath, to feel, to have a good time and to smile often.

 I began practicing yoga seeking relief from anxiety.
 Becoming a regular student at City Yoga has taught me to pay attention to the mind/body connection which has nearly eliminated my lifelong anxiety-induced digestive issues.
 And now, I am able to savor the richness of life more fully.
 Yoga helped me discover that the ability to improve my life was completely within me and I’m so grateful to be able to help students use yoga to discover within themselves what they need to become more whole.